Viz Extensions FAQ

 Can the Viz Extension access my data?

-When you drag and drop a field to a Marks Card, the summarized, aggregated data is sent to the Extension.
+When you drag and drop a field to a Marks Card, the Extension reads the aggregated data in the Worksheet.

 As a recognized Tableau Partner, you can trust that your data is never stored anywhere, not even temporarily.
 Like every tool we create, everything happens only inside your browser.